GitHub-Campus-Club-PSGCT/githeist-case-file/README.md

 3.Hardware USB token authorization
 These controls were bypassed in sequence, which implies insider knowledge and collusion.

-Preliminary reviews have raised concerns around the following employees:
-Richitha – observed connecting a USB device to the CFO’s terminal near the breach window.
-Vishal – found in possession of USB logs consistent with the Treasury activity.
-Shaswanth – recorded near the Treasury wing during the time of the incident despite unrelated duties.
+There were 10 employees inside the premises during the time of the heist and so it is being treated as an inside operation.
-While other employees were present in the building, these individuals present the strongest correlation to the timeline of the theft.

-TechSphere systems remain fundamentally secure; this incident stems from malicious insider actions, not external attackers.Immediate suspensions have been enacted for key suspects.Law enforcement and forensic partners are engaged in the ongoing investigation.
+Law enforcement and forensic partners are engaged in the ongoing investigation.

 The Treasury breach is treated as a deliberate, coordinated act by insiders.
 TechSphere will take all measures to safeguard its financial systems, restore trust, and ensure accountability.
-— TechSphere Corporate Management
+— TechSphere Corporate Management.

+This repository contains the first records relating to the breach:

+- `timeline.txt` → official sequence of events as reconstructed from logs
+- `incident_report.md` → preliminary narrative of what was observed
+- `metadata.json` → technical notes highlighting system anomalies

+## Guidance for Investigators

+- Treat this as the **starting point** of the investigation.
+- Management emphasizes that **no single record should be taken as absolute truth**.
+- Cross-verification with supporting evidence in other files will be required to establish accountability.

+Further repositories will provide deeper technical data for analysis.